 Most patients with chronic pain will take some kind of medicine.
-These come in many different types of preparations, tablets, patches, and liquids.
+These come in many different types of preparations which include tablets, patches, liquids, or skin creams.

 Paracetamol is a medicine on its own.
 It can be very effective.
 Do not think that because you can buy these over the counter, they will not help your pain.